CEGLAB-Buddhabhushan/Missing_genes_in_squamata/README.md

 # Missing genes in squamata 🦎 🐍

-This GitHub repository contains the data for the paper **"Gene loss through chromosomal rearrangements and segmental deletions in squamates"**
+This GitHub repository contains the data for the paper **"Chromosomal rearrangements and segmental deletions drive gene loss in squamates"**

 Buddhabhushan Girish Salve, Sonal H, Nagarjun Vijay